LangeLab/RoLiM/installation.md

 ### Installation notes

-Python should be installed as an altinstall rather than replacing the default system Python version in order to prevent possible system compatibility issues.
+Python should be installed as an alt install rather than replacing the default system Python version in order to prevent possible system compatibility issues.

 ## MariaDB